Rhino & Elephant Conservation Volunteering

 CONSERVANCY & SANCTUARY COMBO

 The volunteer programme is small and welcoming, with no more than 12 volunteers in a group.
-The volunteer accommodation is situated in the heart of the conservancy.
+There are two volunteer accommodation sites, both situated in the heart of the conservancy.

-Bedrooms are shared (same sex sharing), with volunteers sleeping in comfortable single beds.
+Bedrooms are shared (same gender sharing), with volunteers sleeping in comfortable single beds.
 All bedding is provided, including duvets, pillows and extra blankets in winter.
 Couples will always be accommodated together in a private room.
 Showers and toilet facilities are shared, and hot water is supplied for showers and washing.
-Power sockets for electrical items are available in communal areas (UK three-pin square plugs).

 Three home cooked meals are provided each day on a self-serve basis.
 Vegetarian and limited vegan options are available upon request, but should you have any complicated dietary requirements or food allergies, it is important you let us know before you arrive.
-The project are unable to cater for very specific dietary needs (for example gluten, dairy or wheat intolerance), so you may be asked to bring any specialist foods with you.
-The chefs will be able to prepare these for you alongside other volunteerβs standard meals.
+It is sometimes tricky to cater for very specific dietary needs (for example gluten, dairy or wheat intolerance), so you may be asked to bring any specialist foods with you.
+The chefs will be able to prepare these for you alongside other volunteer’s standard meals.
 Clean, safe drinking water is pumped from a borehole.

 Your rooms and communal areas will be cleaned every day, and the housekeeping staff will also do your laundry when required.
 An outhouse laundry is available for washing smalls or should you wish to do an extra load of your own.

 Bear in mind that electricity can be intermittent in Africa, especially during our rainy season.
-For backup, the project are prepared with basic solar powered lighting and a generator which will run for a short time in the morning and evening.
+For backup, the project is prepared with basic solar powered lighting and a generator which will run for a short time in the morning and evening.
+Power sockets for electrical items are available in communal areas (UK three-pin square plugs).

 The volunteer coordinators have access to a safe for securely locking away any cash or valuables you may have brought with you.